ydahal1/ydahal1/jokes.md

-What do you call cheese by itself?
-Provolone.
+It takes guts to be an organ donor.

 [
-Wed Feb 19 00:24:36 UTC 2025
+Thu Feb 20 00:24:39 UTC 2025
  ]